 Anticipated outcome KPI Outcome #1 - Increase the number of customers 1.
-Rate at which the Provider's customers successfully complete who overcome education and skills barriers to education/training program(s) specified in their IRP become employable (See Section C.4.13.3.1) Outcome #2 - Increase the number of customers 2.
+This outcome is not applicable to this RFQ.
+Therefore, the KPI who overcome education and skills barriers to associated with this outcome is also not applicable to this RFQ. become employable (See Section C.4.13.3.1) Outcome #2 - Increase the number of customers 2.
 Work participation rate for all customers assigned to the who meet work participation requirements (See Provider Section C.4.13.3.2) 3.
 Work participation rate for the Provider's not-employed customers 4.
 Work participation rate for the Provider's employed customers Outcome #3 - Increase the number of customers 5.
 Job placement rate for all customers assigned to the Provider who gain employment (See Section C.4.13.3.3) Outcome #4 - Increase the number of customers 6.
-Higher wage rate for all customers assigned to the Provider who secure high wage jobs (See Section C.4.13.3.4) Outcome #5 - Increase the number of customers 7.
+Higher wage rate for all customers assigned to the Provider who secure high wage jobs (See Section C.4.13.3.4 ) Outcome #5 - Increase the number of customers 7.
 Job retention rate for all customers assigned to the Provider who retain their jobs (See Section C.4.13.3.5) Outcome #6 - Increase the number of customers 8.
-Move-off TANF rate for all customers assigned to the Provider who move off TANF (See Section C.4.13.3.6)
+Move-off TANF rate for all customers assigned to the Provider who move off TANF (See Section C.4.13.3.6 )